geomstats/geomstats/OVERVIEW.md

 overrides: `exp` and `log`, compute eigenvectors, and `compose`.

 __Note:__\
-The actual symmetry check would and Yann `symexp`'s function would be moved from the backend to the SPD group class.
+The actual symmetry check and Yann `symexp`'s function would be moved from the backend to the SPD group class.

 ### Affine